Tebay Fell Race

 Cut-off at CP3 Linghaw: With marshals, drop from Linghaw down to Carlingill beck and road at SD624005, and get lift with marshals.

-Cut offs are set to ensure marshal/runner safety, based on getting everyone home by ~17:30 at the very latest.
+Cut offs are set to ensure marshal/runner safety, based on getting everyone home by ~21:40 (sunset) at the very latest.
 They are based roughly on a doubling of the RO’s race time from 2017 (1:21), plus a bit extra.
-WOmen will be allowed a bit more time due to their earlier start.
+Women will be allowed a bit more time due to their earlier start.
 If weather is good cut offs may extend slightly.
-In case of poor weather the RO reserves the right to tighten cut-offs.
+In case of poor weather the RO reserves the right to tighten cut-offs, but the aim is that they will not be tighter than this..
 This will be communicated at registration and the start.
 In really severe conditions the race may be called off.
 This is the RO's decision and there is a robust risk assessment and safety plan underpinning this requirement.

 Race Records